 Forecast your restaurant labor cost

 Your sales revenue forecasting can have the largest impact in two areas of your restaurant operations: labor and inventory.
-Since both are variable expenses that make up your prime cost, applying restaurant forecasting to these areas is particularly beneficial.
+Since both are variable expenses that make up your prime cost, applying restaurant sales forecasting to these areas is particularly beneficial.

 First, sales forecasting can help you make better staffing decisions, both for your employees and your customers.